gfclabs/gfclabs.github.io/_posts/2020-08-12-first-post!-somewhat-random-sampling.md

     <img src="/assets/images/distribution_compare.png" alt="drawing" width="500"/>
 </div>

-Next, I computed the weighted sampling variable $p(x)*U$ for all observations in the dataset, and sorted.
+Next, I computed the weighted sampling variable $p(x)*U$ for all observations in the dataset and sorted.
 Before I sampled, however, I plotted the relative propensity function because I was curious what it looked like for this problem.
 I was amazed at how large some of the values were, so much so that I could only find a small area of the chart that would display well on a linear axis scale.